isovector/certainty-by-construction/src/book/4-relations.lagda.md

-With only constructors to be found in our indices, we have successfully fended off all of Agda's future complains that it might not know how to pattern match on `_≤_`.
-We can now return our attention to determining which of the relation properties hold for `_≤_`.
+With only constructors to be found in our indices, we have successfully fended off all of Agda's future complains that it might not know how to pattern match on `type:_≤_`.
+We can now return our attention to determining which of the relation properties hold for `type:_≤_`.
 As we have seen before, reflexivity holds, and is now much easier to implement:

 ```agda